 Jump to 2018.

-Michelle was long gone and all that remained was my addiction to tobacco.
+Michelle was long gone and all that remained was my tobacco addiction.

 But things had changed.
 Cigarettes were now $10 a pack and I found myself growing tired of smoking in general.